-MBA 5312 Managerial Accounting and Budgeting
+MBA 5312 Accounting for Managers

 Cr.
 3. (3-0).
 This course provides an advanced treatment to the accounting principles, concepts, procedures and techniques underlying financial and managerial accounting and budgeting.
 The emphasis of the course is on business and economic information generated in the accounting process and a study of their behavior for planning and control decisions.